Frequently Asked Questions

 Q: How Safe is Botox when Applied to the Upper Lip for Smoker’s Lines?
 Considering the fragility and the sensitivity of the skin area, is Botox a recommended option?

 Q: I have mild worry lines and no crows feet, but I have deep nasolabial lines.
 Is Dysport right for me?
-Can you use Dysport for naolabial lines.
-They are vertical like worry lines between the brows?
+Can you use Dysport for nasolabial lines if they are vertical like worry lines between the brows?

 A: Dysport is best used to treat fine lines caused by facial expressions, like crow’s feet, frown lines, worry lines, 11 lines, etc. Filler injections are a much better treatment for your nasolabial lines.
 A filler like Juvederm is great for softening deep folds and adding volume back to your face for a more youthful appearance.